openflighthpc/retype-documentation/Retype_Documentation/RE/flight_desktop/install_flight_desktop_types.md

-Your OpenFlight Compute gateway node can run graphical desktop sessions to support users who want to run interactive applications across the research environment.
+Your Flight User Suite gateway node can run graphical desktop sessions to support users who want to run interactive applications across the research environment.
 The system can support a number of different sessions simultaneously, and allow multiple remote participants to connect to the same session to support training and collaborative activities.

-Your OpenFlight Compute research environment supports many types of graphical session designed to provide interactive applications directly to users.
+Your Flight User Suite research environment supports many types of graphical session designed to provide interactive applications directly to users.
 To view the available types of session, use the command `flight desktop avail`:

 ```bash
 [flight@chead1 (ivan1) ~]$ flight desktop avail